-All of us—including Kelly—are aware that a logo design is not an SAT exam.
+All of us—including Kelly—are aware that a new logo design is not an SAT exam.
 The rules of arithmetic can be loosened in the service of art.
 Also, our love for the design overrode any numerical quibbles.
 And yet . . . .

 A few wondered whether perception of the mark might be complicated by an uninvited association with Ralph Lauren.

-Objections such as these arise during the design of any logo.
+Objections such as these arise during the design of any new logo.
 If you ponder a design long enough, you will conceive possible objections.
 One of our most valuable services to clients is using our experience to clarify the distinction between valid concerns and the infinite number of micro-quibbles that should be filed away in the “overthink” folder.

 On the other hand, if you’re still mulling your so-called micro-quibble four years later, maybe it’s time to upgrade it to macro.

 Our lead designer, Olaf, took up the challenge of redesigning our mark.
 He retired to his design cave to sketch out some ideas.
 Here are a few he explored:

 While we all liked these logos, Olaf would not take yes for an answer.
 Before we could sit down to decide which we wanted to choose for further development, Olaf disappeared in a cloud of cartoon smoke.
 Back to the design cave!

 When he emerged, he presented us with this: